demisto/content/Packs/ARIAPacketIntelligence/Integrations/ARIAPacketIntelligence/README.md

 > | securityDomain@ARIA-NORTH@<br/>PIdevice@MA.HR.sia1,sia2,^ARIA-SOUTH| This RCS will select the SIA with a region label of "MA", group label of "HR", and name label of "sia1".
 It will also select the SIA named "sia2" as well as any SIAs that are members of both domains (i.e., ARIA-NORTH and ARIA-SOUTH). |

 ## Additional Information
-For more information, please see the ARIA_SOAR_Integration_Guide_Demisto.
+For more information, please see the ARIA_SOAR_Integration_Guide_XSOAR.